vizeelive/vizee/README.md

 # vizee

-An video menotization platform for artists and creators.
+An video monetization platform for artists and creators.

 ## Setup